-In this article by CEO: the truth about the recycling industry, how we could solve the plastic waste issue and why people who litter should be shot.
+In this article by Kenrick van Hoek: the truth about the recycling industry, how we could solve the plastic waste issue and why people who litter should be shot.

 The BBC broadcast a show last week about the early beginnings of plastics and it made me realize that the attitude towards plastic has changed rather significantly the last decades…and people are wrong!